Building Caribbean Food Security via technology – A Caribbean Export Perspective

 By Deodat Maharaj

 According to the CARICOM Secretariat, the food import bill for the Caribbean Community stood at US$4.98 billion in 2018 which was more than double our US$2.08 billion food import tab of 2000.
-The has indicated that if current trends continue, similar exponential increases in our food import bill will take place in the coming years.
+The Food and Agriculture Organisation (FAO) has indicated that if current trends continue, similar exponential increases in our food import bill will take place in the coming years.
 The figures paint a worrisome picture of our current situation.
-As a Caribbean Community, by and large we import more than 60% of the food we consume, with some countries importing more than 80% of the food they consume.
-According to the FAO, only Belize, Guyana, and Haiti produce more than 50% of their food consumption.
+As a Caribbean Community, by and large we import more than 60% of the food we consume with some countries importing more than 80% of the food they consume.
+According to the FAO, only Belize, Guyana, and Haiti produce more than 50% of the food they consume.

 In agriculture, innovations using technology, such as hydroponics and aquaponics have circumvented the need for extensive cultivable land, which is a major constraint in many of our small territories.
 The introduction of artificial intelligence, analytics, connected sensors, and other emerging technologies could further increase yields, improve the efficiency of water and other inputs, and build sustainability and resilience across crop cultivation, animal husbandry and agro-processing.